 When we don’t reclaim those materials by recycling our e-waste, companies need to mine new materials from the earth.
 This process is harmful to the local ecosystems and results in carbon emissions from machinery used to mine, transport, and process the materials.
 The use of recycled materials results in fewer emissions.

-Also, when we are so quick to replace our phones, factories and manufacturing plants respond to the demand by producing more new smartphones.
+Also, when we are quick to replace our phones, manufacturers respond to the demand by producing more new smartphones.
 The production process, packaging, transporting — and even warehousing of excess inventory — all consume resources and energy, resulting in more carbon emissions that contribute to climate change.

 You Can Make Many Repairs Yourself